edalorzo/fundamental-programming/README.rst

   foo.getBar().getName(); //NullPointerException

-The problem here is that the spatial (where) and temporal (when) locations of the exception thrown here are very far away from the source of the problem (i.e. the constructor above).
+The problem here is that the spatial (where) and temporal (when) locations of the exception thrown here are very far away from the source of the problem (i.e., the constructor above).
 No wonder why Tony Hoare called his invention of null references `a billion dollars mistake <https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare>`_.
 However, this temporality and spatiality issue may happen with other forms of unvalidated data.

 To make matters worse, in a distributed system, the instance of ``Foo`` may have been even serialized and passed to other systems, and it could now be running in other machines, perhaps in totally different environments and even programming languages.
-So these type of problems can be infectious and propagate to other parts of our systems.
-Tracking the source of original failure in that case could be quite tricky.
+So these types of problems can be infectious and propagate to other parts of our systems.
+Tracking the source of the original failure, in that case, could be quite tricky.

 So, the key insights here are:

 1. Fail as fast and as soon as possible.
 2. Avoid accepting invalid data at all costs (no garbage in).
-3. Above all, DTOs must be bullet proof since they traverse system boundaries and can be infectious.
+3. Above all, DTOs must be bulletproof since they traverse system boundaries and can be infectious.
-4. Failure to accept invalid data not only makes your system better, it also makes better clients.
+4. Failure to accept invalid data not only makes your system better, but it also makes better clients.

 What Sort of Things Need Validation
 -----------------------------------

 - Nullability checks.
-- Domain business rules (e.g. an order must have payments)
+- Domain business rules (e.g., an order must have payments)
 - Number constraints:

   * What is the valid range of values in the number? (e.g. ``1 <= hour <= 12``)
-  * Can it be negative? (e.g. un-receive quantity)
+  * Can it be negative? (e.g., un-receive quantity)
-  * Can it be zero? (e.g. inventory stock)
+  * Can it be zero? (e.g., inventory stock)
   * Can this number overflow or underflow? (e.g. ``Integer.MAX_VALUE + 1``)
   * Is the number so big that it should be a ``BigInteger`` or ``BigDecimal``?
   * If the number cannot be null, use primitive types.